Dear God above and the powers that be,

 I ask you: He, my Father, is He only there for me when I see him?
 When He answers a prayer?
 When He offers me something for my years of prayer and belief?
 No. He is there for me, even the years I believe him to be completely silent.

 Let me tell you what I want from you.
 I want a weekly stipend for my heat, water and oil.
-I need a pretty decoration crew to put up the holiday lights and poinsettias we aren’t doing this year to save money.
-I need a one time lump sum donation to help kick my year off right.
+I want a pretty decoration crew to put up the holiday lights and poinsettias we aren’t doing this year to save money.
+I want a one time lump sum donation to help kick my year off right.
 I would also accept electronic payments… want my email?
 You can Paypal me!
 I want to have earned income tax-free, too.

 But do you know what I need?

 I need your love and support.
 I need the same thing I have been offering you for 29 years.
 I need the power of Him.
 I need Him to hear me.
 And I need the people who lead me to judge me not by my wallet, but by my actions.